cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 ---
-title: Data Science and Hadoop&#58; Impressions and Examples
+title: Data Science and Hadoop&#58; Impressions and Example

 excerpt: A discussion of the challenges of doing Data Science projects with Hadoop.
 location: Cleveland, OH